davidmlentz/davidmlentz.github.io/monitoringLAMP2.md

 ![Custom Datadog Dashboard](https://github.com/davidmlentz/davidmlentz.github.io/blob/master/My%20dashboard_2.png "Custom Datadog Dashboard")

+You can continue to customize this dashboard by adding any widgets you feel might be useful.
+To save your customized dashboard, click the "Finish Editing" button at the top of the page.

 ## Conclusion

-In this short tutorial, you've installed the Datadog Agent on your LAMP host, installed Datadog integrations for the LAMP stack, and created a custom dashboard to view application metrics.
+In this short tutorial, you've installed the Datadog Agent on your LAMP host, added Datadog integrations for the LAMP stack, and created a custom dashboard to view application metrics.

-(TODO: "Call-to-action with signup link for Datadog trial")
+The simple examples here demonstrate how to use Datadog to monitor your LAMP application and infrastructure.
+As the complexity of your app grows, you can apply these steps in your ongoing development and expanding infrastructure.
+Your Datadog account will collect and display your expanding data, continuing to provide information critical to keeping your application performing successfully.

+Sign up for a free trial with Datadog at [https://www.datadoghq.com](https://www.datadoghq.com).